Community Benefit Programs

 Here are just a few of the other ways that Memorial contributes back to the community.

-- Having a baby is a wonderful yet bewildering experience.
+Having a baby is a wonderful yet bewildering experience.
 Parents are excited about an addition to the family but have many questions and concerns about the preparations necessary to care for a newborn.
 Memorial's Family Maternity Suites offers free classes for new parents on infant safety, breastfeeding, crying, as well as education for new dads, grandparents and big brothers and sisters.
+Read more about our educational offerings.
 For additional information, view our online calendar or call Memorial's Health Line at 217-788-3333.

 If you would like additional information on Memorial's Community Benefit Programs, please contact Memorial's Community Benefit Coordinator at 217-788-7014, or contact us.